PowerPoint Presentations Course Content

 What does it really mean?

-We’ll look at how to use PowerPoint to get Impact.
+We’ll look at how PowerPoint can help you get it.

-We will use storyboards to help shape impactful PowerPoints.
+We will use storyboards to help shape impactful PowerPoint presentations.

 In this exercise, you will become your own best editor.